Rari-Capital/docs/src/nova/README.md

 - It will find this `execHash` in the registry's storage and retrieve the `gasPrice` and tip/inputToken information associated with this execHash.

-- It will first pay for the gas cost of L1 execution by calculating the ETH to send to the `bot` using `(gasLimit > gasUsed ? gasUsed : gasLimit) * gasPrice`.
+- It will first pay for the gas cost of L1 execution by calculating the ETH to send to the `relayer` using `(gasLimit > gasUsed ? gasUsed : gasLimit) * gasPrice`.
 Any remaining ETH will be sent back to the user who requested execution (just like how gas is refunded on L1 if the gas limit exceeds gas used).

 - It will then loop over all the `inputTokens` and transfer the `amount` of each `l2Token` to either: